-C‑673/16: An EU (same-sex) love story
+Case 673/16: An EU (same-sex) love story

 Hungary had replaced "a shipwrecked liberal democracy with a 21st-century Christian democracy" based on "the traditional family model of one man and one woman", its prime minister, Viktor Orban, a far-right darling, said in May.

-The fact that Coman once worked for the European Parliament could help enemies to attack Tuesday's ruling as an 'EU diktat'.
+The fact that Coman once worked for the European Parliament in Brussels could help enemies to attack Tuesday's ruling as an 'EU diktat'.

 The notion, no matter how misleading, that the EU had forced member states to recognise gay marriage, could also provide fodder for British and US tabloids and for Russia's anti-EU propaganda machine.

-The ruling covered only residential rights and "does not require [any given] member state to provide, in its national law, for the institution of homosexual marriage", the EU tribunal said to try make itself clear.
+The ruling covered only residential rights and "does not require [any given] member state to provide, in its national law, for the institution of homosexual marriage", the EU tribunal said to try to make things clear.

 Happily ever after?